The UK Digital Markets Competition and Consumers (DMCC) Act 2024 received Royal Assent on 24 May 2024.

 First I landed on the website of the Competition and Markets Authority (CMA).

-Here I learned that when the DMCC Act takes effect in 2026, the CMA will for the first time ever be able to decide whether key consumer laws have been broken rather than a court of law.
+Here I learned that when the DMCC Act takes full effect in 2026, the CMA will for the first time ever be able to decide whether key consumer laws have been broken rather than a court of law.

 And if the CMA finds a consumer law breach then it will be able to impose remedies, which may include requiring firms to compensate customers.